• Skip to primary navigation

 Rate Recipe Print

-This white bean dip is creamy, delicious, and made with buttery Hojiblanca olives from Spain.
-It is quick and easy to make in your food processor and you probably have most of the ingredients on hand right now.
-Whether you want a healthy snack or a simple appetizer, you will love this white bean dip recipe.
+This white bean dip is creamy and delicious, made with buttery olives.
+It's quick and easy to make in your food processor, and you likely have most of the ingredients on hand.
+Whether you want a quick snack or a simple appetizer, you'll love this white bean dip recipe.

 Ingredients